sassoftware/viya4-iac-k8s/docs/user/ScriptUsage.md

 An example of this file can be found in the `examples` directory [here](./../../examples/vsphere/.vsphere_creds.env).

+### OpenStack Environment File for Authentication

+Create a file that contains the OpenStack authentication variable values.
+Store the file outside of this repository, for example in `$HOME/.openstack_creds.env`.
+Protect that file so that only you have Read access to it.

+**NOTE**: Do not surround the values in the file with quotation marks, and make sure to avoid any trailing blank spaces.

+Export the variables within the file before each invocation: `export $(grep -v '^#' ~/.openstack_creds.env | xargs)`

+An example of this file can be found in the `examples` directory [here](./../../examples/openstack/.openstack_creds.env).

 ### Bare Metal Environment File for Authentication

 Create a file that contains the authentication variable values to use at script invocation.
 Store the file outside of this repository, for example in  `$HOME/.bare_metal_creds.env`.
 Protect that file with operating-system credentials so that only you have Read access to it